The Admissions Process

 Visit Slindon College

 If it is felt Slindon College would be able to meet the prospective pupil’s needs an invitation for the family to visit the college for a tour and a meeting with the Headteacher will be extended.
-Alternatively attend one of our Open Mornings which are held twice a year and consist of a tour of the school and grounds, meeting the Headmaster and speaking to staff and members of our Parents’ Association.
+Alternatively attend one of our Open Mornings which are held twice a year and consist of a tour of the school and grounds, meeting the Headteacher and speaking to staff, members of our Parents’ Association and current pupils.

 Find out how you can attend our next Open Morning.

 Attend Taster Trial

-For prospective boarding pupils from overseas or long travel distances a video call with the Headmaster will be scheduled initially followed by an invitation to a boarding taster trial.
+For prospective boarding pupils from overseas or long travel distances a video call with the Headteacher will be scheduled initially followed by an invitation to a boarding taster trial.
 The length of the boarding taster trial will be determined on a case by case basis but usually runs for between three-five nights preferably to include a weekend day and night.
 During the boarding taster trial the prospective pupil will join other pupils in their current year group and participate in lessons and activities.
 They will have an assigned buddy for the trial who will look after them during their stay.
 There is no charge for a boarding taster trial.

 On successful completion of a trial Slindon College will make an offer.
 To accept the offer we require completion of the Registration Form and payment of a non-returnable Registration Fee of £200.
 The pupils place will be secured only on receipt of the completed Registration Form and receipt of the Registration Fee.